rust-lang/book/nostarch/chapter03.md

 number is divisible by 3
 ```

-When this program executes, it will check each `if` expression in turn and
+When this program executes, it checks each `if` expression in turn and executes
-execute the first body for which the condition holds true.
-Note that even
+the first body for which the condition holds true.
+Note that even though 6 is
-though 6 is divisible by 2, we did not see the output `number is divisible by
+divisible by 2, we don’t see the output `number is divisible by 2`, nor do we
-2`, nor did we see the `number is not divisible by 4, 3, or 2` text from the
+see the `number is not divisible by 4, 3, or 2` text from the `else` block.
+The
-`else` block.
-That's because Rust will only execute the block for the first
+reason is that Rust will only execute the block for the first true condition,
-true condition, and once it finds one, it won't even check the rest.
+and once it finds one, it won’t even check the rest.

-Using too many `else if` expressions can clutter your code, so if you find
+Using too many `else if` expressions can clutter your code, so if you have more
-yourself with more than one, you may want to look at refactoring your code.
-In
+than one, you might want to refactor your code.
+Chapter 6 describes a powerful
-Chapter 6, we'll talk about a powerful Rust branching construct called `match`
-for these cases.
+Rust branching construct called `match` for these cases.

-#### Using `if` in a Binding
+### Using if in a Binding

 The last detail you need to know about `if` is that it’s an expression.
 That
-means that we can use it on the right hand side of a `let` binding, for
+means that you can use it on the right side of a `let` binding, for instance:
-instance:

 Filename: src/main.rs